lawadr/jkfov/README.md

-# Jedi Knight FoV patches
+# Jedi Knight patches

-This repository contains patch files (in IPS format) to change _Jedi Knight: Dark Forces II_ and _Jedi Knight: Mysteries of the Sith_ to 120 field of view (FoV).
-These patch files were originally created by [Max Thomas](https://maxthomas.dev/dk2-mots/).
+This repository contains patches (in IPS format) for _Jedi Knight: Dark Forces II_ and _Jedi Knight: Mysteries of the Sith_ that were were originally created by [Max Thomas](https://maxthomas.dev/dk2-mots/).

-Accompanying the two patch files is a simple script to generate additional patch files for either game for any FoV.
+## Field of view

-## Jedi Knight: Dark Forces II
+Both games are hardcoded to a 90 degree field of view.
+These patches increase the field of view to 120.

-This patch file is unaltered as it works perfectly.
+* `jk-fov120.ips` is for _Jedi Knight: Dark Forces II_

-## Jedi Knight: Mysteries of the Sith
+* `jkm-fov120.ips` is for _Jedi Knight: Mysteries of the Sith_

-The original patch file causes crashes at certain points in the game, as well as when zooming in and out with the scoped rifle.
-These crashes happen due to a corruption of the floating point register stack, as it replaces instructions that push a single value to the stack with instructions that push three:
+The original version of the patch for _Jedi Knight: Mysteries of the Sith_ causes crashes, black screens and other glitches at certain points in the game, as well as when zooming in and out with the scoped rifle and using force lightning.
+These happen due to a corruption of the floating point register stack, as it replaces instructions that push a single value to the stack with instructions that push three:

 ```asm
 fld  DWORD PTR ds:0x57c19c